-One of the most common questions we get asked is “how much do you get paid for fostering?”.
+One of the most common questions we get asked is “how much is a fostering allowance?”
 As a foster carer you will have a huge effect on children’s lives, helping them to improve their self-esteem, make better choices and helping them to go on to have a safer and happier future.

 We recognise that looking after a child or young person has financial implications which is why as a foster carer you are paid a weekly fostering allowance which is made up of a professional fee for yourself and also a day to day living allowance for the child.

 - Payments are hassle-free: they’re paid electronically, directly into your bank account!

 - Fostering can be a challenging, full time role, so we continually look at different ways of supporting foster carers, including ensuring they are able to take short breaks.

 - On top of fees paid for caring for a foster child, you’ll also have opportunities to earn more through becoming a Carer Recruitment Ambassador.